dabbler0/ponentis/README.md

 The following are goals for this project:

-  - A good enough ATP to recognize as correct any line in a proof that should be obvious as formally valid to an untrained reader.
+  - A good enough ATP to recognize as correct:
+    - any line in a proof that should be obvious as formally valid to an untrained reader,
+    - fast enough that a student won't get frustrated when they have to recompile a proof that had a bug.
   - An interactive rendering system that can render only parts of proofs but expand when necessary, so that you can "explore" parts of summarized proofs you want to formalized or don't understand.
   - Readable, "literate" input style a la [knuth](http://www-cs-faculty.stanford.edu/~knuth/lp.html)
   - Output to at least one of the several functional formal proof languages (scheme/haskell/etc.)